Lisa Dillon criticises ‘shameful’ ex Patrick Stewart for ‘diminishing’ her in memoir

-Lisa Dillon criticises ‘shameful’ ex Patrick Stewart for ‘diminishing’ five-year relationship in memoir
+Lisa Dillon criticises ‘shameful’ ex Patrick Stewart for ‘diminishing’ five-year relationship in autobiography

 Actor Lisa Dillon has hit out at “shameful” Patrick Stewart for “diminishing” their five-year relationship in his recent autobiography.